 The Marina District is situated on the waterfront, just west of the action of Fisherman’s Wharf.
 It is a little removed, but if you stay on the eastern edge, you won’t feel so far away from the tourist spots.
 The western edge provides easy access to the Presidio and the Golden Gate Bridge.

-Young professionals love the Marina District, and its slightly swanky vibe.
-You can find boutique shopping, delicatessens, and classy restaurants along Chestnut and Union Streets, and the art, food, and music hub of Fort Mason right on the water.
+Young professionals love the Marina District and its swanky vibe.
+You can find boutique shopping, delicatessens, and classy restaurants along Chestnut and Union, and the art, food, and music hub of Fort Mason right on the water.

-Don’t miss the Palace of Fine Arts on the edge of the Presidio.
-The out-of-place architecture makes it a hotspot for couples taking wedding photos, and a great spot for your own photos or even a picnic.
+Don’t miss the Palace of Fine Arts on the edge of the Presidio: the out-of-place architecture makes it a prime spot for wedding photos, or even a picnic.
 Head to Crissy Field to put your toes in the sandy beach.

 The Marina, San Francisco Hotel Recommendations